EugeneKhalilzade/Food-Order-System/README.md

 # Food Order System

-A backend system for restaurant order management with RESTful API endpoints for customer registration, menu management, order processing and some other functionalities
+A backend system for food order management with RESTful API endpoints for customer registration, menu management, order processing and some other functionalities

 ## Overview